-Back Lot Driveway - A driveway within a defined location serving access and frontage purposes for no more than two back lots and which originates from a street constructed in accordance with the Town of Raymond Street Ordinance standards for a Town accepted, proposed public, or private street, Town accepted street or from a road constructed in accordance with the Town of Raymond Street.
+Back Lot Driveway - A driveway within a defined location serving access and frontage purposes for no more than two back lots and which originates from a street constructed in accordance with the Town of Raymond Street Ordinance standards for a Town accepted, proposed public, or private street, Town accepted street or from a road constructed in accordance with the Town of Raymond Street Ordinance standards for a private street.

-Road - A route or track consisting of a bed of exposed mineral soil, gravel, asphalt, or other surfacing materials constructed for or created by the repeated passage of motor vehicles.
+Road A route or track consisting of a bed of exposed mineral soil, gravel, asphalt, or other surfacing materials constructed for or created by the repeated passage of motor vehicles.